 Durham University and IMEMS are pleased to be hosting the Foundation for Medieval Genealogy’s conference and AGM for 2017.

-The conference fee will be £50 for Foundation for Medieval Genealogy members and £60 for non-members.
-This fee will include:
+The conference fee will be FREE for Foundation for Medieval Genealogy members and £60 for non-members, which includes:

 - Refreshments on Thursday afternoon and Friday morning, and a buffet lunch on Friday

 - Dr Lynda Rollason (Durham University) on the Durham and Thorney Libri Vitae